ngi644/openedx_auth0/README.md

 Go to `Home › Third_Party_Auth › Provider Configuration (OAuth)` and

-OR you can simple  Go to
+OR you can simply Go to

 `Your_LMS_URL/admin/third_party_auth/oauth2providerconfig/`